ntaiprogrammer/MollysGameSaveMule/README.md

 Firstly, *Molly's Game-Save Mule* is clearly the prettiest.

-Secondly, other programs I've seen determine the file with the most progress by considering only the most recent file write.
+Secondly, other programs I've seen will determine the file with the most progress by considering only the most recent file write.

-This can be a problem!

-### Picture this...
-Imagine you have 200 hours of progress on Steam and you want to play with friends on Xbox.

-So you install the Gamepass version of DRG and load it up to make sure it works.

-But now, your empty Xbox save file has the most recent changes...

-A program that only considers most recent file write would overwrite your 200-hour Steam save with your EMPTY Xbox save!
+This could potentially cause a file with less progress (if opened most recently) to overwrite a file with more progress.

 ### So we punched the guy in R&D until he agreed to come up with a solution.
 ### Prioritize file size!